South Dakota panel rejects permit for an $8.9 billion carbon capture Midwest pipeline

 The commission voted 2-1 to deny the application by Iowa-based Summit Carbon Solutions, with Commissioner Kristie Fiegen saying it was “not ready to go forward” and lacked “the form and content required.”

+“The PUC’s duty is to make a decision based on a route — one route,” said Fiegen, who initiated the motion to deny.
+“The current route, in my view, is not viable.”

-South Dakota lawmakers passed an eminent domain ban for carbon capture pipelines in March that makes Summit’s planned route difficult, commissioners agreed.
-After the decision, Summit said it will refile its application with a reduced route in South Dakota to satisfy landowners and ethanol plant partners.
+South Dakota lawmakers passed an eminent domain ban for carbon capture pipelines in March that made Summit’s planned route difficult, commissioners agreed.
+After Tuesday’s decision, Summit said it will refile its application with a reduced route in South Dakota to satisfy landowners and ethanol plant partners.

 “While we are disappointed in today’s decision, we remain committed to South Dakota as without it the ethanol industry, farmers, and land values in the state will all suffer,” the company said in a statement.

 South Dakota is a crucial part of the 2,500-mile pipeline, estimated to cost $8.9 billion.
 The pipeline would transport carbon emissions from ethanol plants in Iowa, Minnesota, Nebraska, North Dakota and South Dakota to be stored underground permanently in North Dakota.
+The project already has approvals in Iowa, Minnesota and North Dakota, and Summit has invested more than $150 million into its route in South Dakota.

 Landowners rejoiced over the Tuesday decision.